jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 To execute `displayContent` command : `jeka webReader#displayContent -webReader#url=https://twitter.com`.

-You don't need to have a _command class_ defined in _jeka/def_.
-By default Jeka uses `dev.jeka.core.tool.JkCommands`.
+You don't need to have a _commandSet class_ defined in _jeka/def_.
+By default Jeka uses `dev.jeka.core.tool.JkCommandSet`.

 ## What did happened behind the scene ?

-Mentioning `webReader#` on the command line has instantiated _JkPluginWebReader_ class, attaching it to the current _command class_ instance.
+Mentioning `webReader#` on the command line has instantiated _JkPluginWebReader_ class, attaching it to the current _commandSet class_ instance.

 Mentioning `webReader#displayContent -webReader#url=https://twitter.com`  has injected the url value and invoke `JkPluginWebReader#displayContent` method on the instance plugin.
-This mechanism is similar to options/commands existing on command class.
+This mechanism is similar to options/commands existing on _commandSet class_.

-## Configure plugins within the command class
+## Configure plugins within the commandSet class

-You may need to configure default options on plugins and invoke them from the _command classes_ without specifying everything from the command line.
+You may need to configure default options on plugins and invoke them from the _commandSet classes_ without specifying everything from the command line.

-For such create a _command class_ within the same project and declare the plugin as below.
-In the _command class_ constructor you can redefine plugin state as its default field values.
+For such create a _commandSet class_ within the same project and declare the plugin as below.
+In the _commandSet class_ constructor you can redefine plugin state as its default field values.

 ```
-public class MyCommands extends JkCommands {
+public class MyCommands extends JkCommandSet {

     private final JkPluginWebReader webReaderPlugin = getPlugin(JkPluginWebReader.class);